mpv-player/mpv/DOCS/man/options.rst

     example if ``--length`` is used to reduce the length to 1 frame, or if you seek to the last frame.

+    The effective duration is now `--speed` aware, which was not the case in older mpv versions before v0.41.0.

     This option does not affect the framerate used for ``mf://`` or ``--merge-files``.
 For that, use ``--mf-fps`` instead.